 An alcoholic can renounce alcohol.
 A drug addict can abstain from drugs.
 The Refuge Recovery practice is based on renunciation and abstinence.
 It’s made clear that renunciation is the price of admission to start on the path to true recovery.
 And as difficult and excruciating as that path can be, especially in the beginning, drug and alcohol addicts have the advantage of being addicted to something you can renounce.
 What if you have a process addiction that involves food?
 You can’t renounce eating.

 But our practice does include a path to recovery, even so.
 Remember the equanimity meditation?
-“Suffering or happiness is created through one’s relationship to experience, not by relationship itself.”
+“Suffering or happiness is created through one’s relationship to experience, not by the experience itself.”
 It is possible to change your relationship to food.
 In her book, Mindful Eating: A Guide to Rediscovering a Healthy and Joyful Relationship with Food, Jan Chozen Bays, MD, offers insight into how to satisfy the many kinds of hunger.
 What kind of hunger are you experiencing, she asks?
 And how can you truly satisfy that particular of hunger?
 Practice (both written and in the form of guided exercises on an accompanying CD) is provided.

 Dr. Bays, also known as Chozen Roshi, is a pediatrician specializing in child abuse, a meditation teacher, and a teacher of mindful eating.
 She is also the co-abbott of Great Vow Zen monastery in Clatskanie, Oregon.
 As you might expect from her background, her writing voice is gentle, kindly, and accessible.